Sitecore/jss/packages/sitecore-jss-forms/README.md

-# Sitecore JavaScript Services Forms
+# Sitecore JavaScript Rendering SDK Forms

 This module is provided as a part of Sitecore JavaScript Services.
 It contains the APIs for Sitecore Forms integration.